(Anticoagulant Citrate Phosphate Dextrose Adenine) solution

 Sample Diversion System, 16 ga.
 Ultra Thin Wall Fenwal HighFlo Needle

-Each unit consists of a primary container with 70 mL of CPDA-1 solution containing 2.23 g Dextrose (monohydrate) USP, 1.84 g Sodium Citrate (dihydrate) USP, 209 mg Citric Acid (anhydrous) USP, 155 mg Monobasic Sodium Phosphate (monohydrate) USP and 19.3 mg Adenine USP, pH may have been adjusted with sodium hydroxide; three empty 400 mL Transfer-Pack containers.
+Each unit consists of a primary container with 70 mL of CPDA-1 solution containing 2.23 g Dextrose (monohydrate) USP, 1.84 g Sodium Citrate (dihydrate) USP, 209 mg Citric Acid (anhydrous) USP, 155 mg Monobasic Sodium Phosphate (monohydrate) USP and 19.3 mg Adenine USP, pH may have been adjusted with sodium hydroxide; one empty 400 mL PL 146 Plastic Transfer-Pack container.

 Sterile, non-pyrogenic fluid path.